vipeller/aio_gp_test/README.md

 Ingest asset metadata stored in Azure Device Registry (ADR) into a Lakehouse table within Microsoft Fabric.
 This metadata provides essential context, such as version, manufacturer, location, and custom attributes, that can be mapped to entities in Digital Twin Builder.
 When combined with telemetry data, it enables more accurate modeling, monitoring, and analysis of your assets and operations.
 See *[Ingest Asset Metadata from ADR to Microsoft Fabric](doc/INGEST_ADR_METADATA.md)* for full instructions.

 ---
-# Step 3: Create Digital Representations in Digital Twin Builder *preview*
+# Step 3: Create Digital Representations in Digital Twin Builder
-Use the imported metadata and telemetry of assets to build rich digital representations in Digital Twin Builder *preview*.
+Use the imported metadata and telemetry of assets to build rich digital representations in Digital Twin Builder (preview).

 ### 1. Add Entity Types
 Add entity types to your Digital Twin Builder ontology to later hydrate instances with data: *[Create Entities in DTB](./doc/DTB_ENTITY_CREATION.md)*